markrcote/ledweb/README.md

 There are two main components and some auxiliary files:

-* `ledservice.py`: This is a service that listens for messages from a Redis server and controls the LED matrix.
+* `ledservice.py`: Service that listens for messages from a Redis server and controls the LED matrix.

-* `ledweb.py`: This is a Flask app that supports uploading of images and passes commands to ledservice.
+* `ledweb.py`: Flask app that supports uploading of images and passes commands to ledservice.

 * `remotecontrol.py`: Service that receives commands from a remote